Stand with Ukraine flag

 Authentication based on Username and Password.

-For this purpose, you should populate only username and password in the credentials form.
+For this purpose, only the username and password need to be populated in the credentials form.
 MQTT Clients will be able to connect if they specify correct username and password.
-Password is optional.

 Let’s review a simple command to publish telemetry readings using MQTT client username and password to the ThingsBoard.
 The command is using plain MQTT without TLS: